ottaway-c/aws-dotnet-todo-api/README.md

 Create a `.env` file and add the following variables:

 ```
-AWS_CONFIGURATION_DIRECTORY=~/.aws # The path to your AWS configuration directory.
-This is the standard location in Windows.
-MacOS, and Linux will be different.
 AWS_PROFILE=todo-api-docker # This is the profile ECS local endpoints will look for when vending credentials to the docker container.
+Note that integration/e2e tests will also use these creds when run locally.
 AWS_REGION=<AWS_REGION>
 CDK_DEFAULT_ACCOUNT=<AWS_ACCOUNT_ID>
 CDK_DEFAULT_REGION=<AWS_REGION>